opencomputeproject/SAI/doc/SAI-IPv6-Segment-Routing-Update.md

 ## Behavioral Model Changes ##

 ### Endpoint Behavior ###
-In the earlier proposal, In order to program the hardware for an Endpoint SID, first a route entry is created for the local SID and then a nexthop entry is created to specify the endpoint behavior and parameters.
+In the earlier proposal, In order to program the hardware for an Endpoint SID, first a route entry is created for the my SID and then a nexthop entry is created to specify the endpoint behavior and parameters.
 This will require either the application or the operating system responsible for making the SAI
-API calls to create two additional objects for every LocalSID entry - a route object and a nexthop object.
+API calls to create two additional objects for every MySID entry - a route object and a nexthop object.
 This model is different from the programming model used for IP tunnels and MPLS.
 For IP and MPLS tunnel terminations, a separate tunnel_term or Insegment object is created without a need to decompose the tunnel termination entry into multiple SAI objects.
-This proposal will follow the programming model of MPLS segment routing and IP tunnel termination by adding a LocalSID object for SRv6 similar to InSegment for MPLS.
+This proposal will follow the programming model of MPLS segment routing and IP tunnel termination by adding a MySID object for SRv6 similar to InSegment for MPLS.

 ![SRv6 Endpoint Behavioral Model](figures/SRv6_Endpoint_behavioral_model.png "Figure 1: Endpoint Behavior ")